Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: QUANTUM CONTINUOUS TIME STOCHASTIC PROCESS

-The problem of modeling and analyzing the paths of QCTSP via a quantum processor can be divided into two main steps: Encode and prepare the QCTSP, and then decode and analyze the QCTSP.
+The problem of modeling and analyzing the paths of QCTSP via a quantum processor can be divided into two main steps: Encode and prepare the QCTSP, and then decode and analyze it.

 There are prominent challenges to overcome when we try to solve the \textit{QCTSP-P} problem.
 Intuitively, the complexity of the \textit{QCTSP-P} problem is determined by the number of pieces $n$, the average holding time $\tau_{avg}$, and the intrinsic evolution complexity.
-The compressed encoding method appears to be natural and simple, and leads to reductions in the qubit number and the circuit depth (as illustrated in FIG. \ref{DSP_QCTSP_Circuit}).
+The compressed encoding method appears to be natural and simple, and leads to reductions in the qubit number and the circuit depth (as illustrated in Figure \ref{DSP_QCTSP_Circuit}).
 By introducing the indicator \textit{memory length} to depict the evolutionary complexity of CTSP, we first study the simplest case of memory-less process.
 An interesting observation of the memory-less process holding time is made, and this induces a constant circuit depth.
-As the memory length increases, the underlying QCTSP turns to be more complicated (shown in FIG. \ref{CTSP}) while the property of the holding time still works: Specific types of QCTSP can be prepared efficiently (see FIG. \ref{levy_picture}, FIG. \ref{markov_picture}, and FIG. \ref{cox_picture}), and the detailed construction and the corresponding proofs are given in section \ref{sec:prepare} and Appendix \ref{sec:7}, respectively.
+As the memory length increases, the underlying QCTSP turns to be more complicated (shown in Figure \ref{CTSP}) while the property of the holding time still works: Specific types of QCTSP can be prepared efficiently (see Figure \ref{levy_picture}, Figure \ref{markov_picture}, and Figure \ref{cox_picture}), and the detailed construction and the corresponding proofs are given in section \ref{sec:prepare} and Appendix \ref{sec:7}, respectively.
 The qubit number is reduced from $O(T\ln{S})=O(n\tau_{avg}\ln{S})$ of the uniform sampling method to $O(n\ln{(\tau_{avg}S)})$ of the QCTSP method, making an exponential reduction on the parameter $\tau_{avg}$.
 And the circuit depth is optimized from $O(T\ln{nS})=O(n\tau_{avg}\ln{(nS\tau_{avg})})$ of the uniform sampling method to $O(n\ln{(nS)})$ of the QCTSP method, also making an exponential reduction of qubit number on the parameter $\tau_{avg}$.
-The results of state preparation are summarized in table \ref{tab:tab2}.
+The results of state preparation are summarized in Table \ref{tab:tab2}.